 While walking in the Old City, I saw this ad for a virtual guide in Safed.
 It is an app called Simtaot.
 I have not used it, but you might find it useful.

 And now after all the introduction, let’s start with the first visit.

 We parked near the Saraya.
 And here what a sign on site tells about this place:

 A mid-18th-century structure built by Zahir al-Umar, the Bedouin ruler of Galilee, as a palace for his son Ail, governor of Safed.
-In 1775, when Zahir al-Umar fell from power, the building was taken over by the central Turkish government.
+In 1775, when Zahir al-Umar fell from power, the central Turkish government took over the building.
 A hundred years later, the building was identified by a British survey as a Turkish khan (inn).
 At the end of the 19th century, it was restored and transformed into the “Saraya” to house the local Turkish administrator.
 The square clock tower was added in 1900 in honor of Sultan Abed-el-Hamid II.

-In the Mandatory period, the Saraya was taken over by British administration.
+In the Mandatory period, the British administration took over the Saraya.
 During the 1929 Arab riots, all the Jews of Safed were headed into the Saraya courtyard by the British to shelter them from their Arab attackers.
-Two of the Jews were shot by an Arab policeman who had been assigned to protect them.
+Two of the Jews were shot by an Arab policeman assigned to protect them.

 During the War of Independence, the Saraya became the central Arab headquarters.
 Upon the liberation of the city, it was taken over by the Israel Defense Forces.
 Later is served as a nursing home, and in 1975, after extensive renovation, it became the Isaac and Edith Wolfson community center.

 From the Saraya, we followed Aliya Bet street, then turned left on Jerusalem street and followed it (including a left turn) till Safed city hall.